 How to Build a College List

-Research colleges that have strong programs in your intended major.
+Research colleges that have strong programs in your Student’s intended major.

 Look for colleges that have faculty members who are experts in the field and offer opportunities for hands-on experience, such as internships or research projects.
-You can use college search tools and resources like Naviance, Scoir, College Kickstart, and our platform, CounselMore, to get started on your initial list of colleges.
+Use college search tools and resources like Naviance, Scoir, College Kickstart, and our platform, College Planner Pro to get started on the initial list of colleges.

 Consider the class size and location of the college.

 Some students thrive in universities with a large student body and diverse range of academic and extracurricular options, while others prefer the close-knit community of a small liberal arts college.
-What do you need?
+What does your student desire?
 Strong sports culture, theater, and a close knit community, or access to internships and research.

 Look for colleges that offer a well-rounded education.

-It is important to choose a college that has a strong program in your intended major, but also one with different academic profiles that will also help you grow in many ways as a person.
-This can include opportunities to take classes outside of your major, such as language or humanities courses, as well as opportunities to participate in extracurricular activities, including clubs, that are not directly related to your major.
+It is important to choose a college that has a strong program in your student’s intended major, but also one with different academic profiles to help grow in many ways as a person.
+This can include opportunities to take classes outside of the intended major, such as language or humanities courses, as well as opportunities to participate in extracurricular activities, including clubs, that are not directly related to the intended major.

 Consider the cost of attendance.

 Look for colleges that offer financial aid and scholarships to help offset the cost of tuition and fees.
 It is also important to consider the cost of living in the area surrounding the college, as well as the cost of travel if you plan to attend a college far from home.
-Many schools will help students with merit scholarships from gpa or test scores.
-Some with reduce your expected financial contribution based on financial aid, but in this world the early bird gets the financial worm.
+Many schools will help students with merit scholarships from GPA or test scores.
+Some will reduce your expected financial contribution based on financial aid, but in this world, the early bird gets the financial worm.

 It is essential to build a balanced list.

-Students must consider cost, distance, program offerings, and your likelihood of admissibility (acceptance rate) when using college admissions data from the past two years of graduating classes.
-Building a balanced list means picking target schools as well as likely schools and stretch schools to ensure acceptance letters roll in.
+Students must consider cost, distance, program offerings, and the likelihood of admissibility (acceptance rate) when using college admissions data from the past two years of graduating classes.
+Building a balanced list means picking “target” schools as well as “likely” schools and “stretch” schools to ensure acceptance letters roll in.

-This is where working with College Flight Path is invaluable in taking the insights you have made about your skills, ideas about an intended career path, programs of interest, campus communities you want to be a part of, and how to leverage data and inventories to provide us with the details we need to build you a list of programs and schools tailored to your interests in goals that will set you up you up for success in your chosen flight path.
+This is where working with College Flight Path is invaluable in taking the insights your student has made about their skills, ideas surrounding an intended career path, programs of interest, campus communities they want to be a part of, and how to leverage data and inventories to provide us with the details we need to build a list of programs and schools tailored to their interests in goals that will set them up for success in their chosen flight path.